|

 (e.g., their employers) (1 or 2 cases) prior to 1828, were guilty of Petty

-Treason (denoted by P/T above) and were dragged to the gallows on a sled before
+Treason (denoted by P/T above) and were dragged to the gallows on a hurdle or sled

-being hanged.
-Martha Aldin was who had murdered her
+before being hanged.
+Martha Aldin was who had murdered her husband received the

-beginning of the 19th century the “Bloody Code”, as it was known, was still in
+At the beginning of the 19th century the “Bloody Code”, as it was known,

-in a dwelling house, one for robbing a brothel, three for burglary, one for
+stealing or robbing in a dwelling house, one for robbing in a brothel, three for

 Coining was deemed to be high treason and three women were executed for it in